What are the primary symptoms of COVID-19?

 How far in advance can I schedule a test appointment?

-Test appointments are now available for the same day or following day for symptomatic individuals
+Appointments are available 1-3 days ahead of time.
+Test appointments are usually available for the same day or following day for symptomatic individuals or critical workers.

 How do I cancel my appointment?